top of page

 Sage: The Ancient Herb of Mind, Immunity & Inflammation

-Sage from Salvia officinalis is a perennial flowering herb within the mint family and native to the Mediterranean.
-Sage has been a highly valued herb in herbal medicine and culinary culture for many centuries, and it contains medicinal flavonoids with a range of health benefits from being supportive to the mind to protecting the immune system.
+Sage (Salvia officinalis) is a perennial flowering herb in the mint family, native to the Mediterranean.
+Sage has been a highly valued herb in herbal medicine and culinary culture for many centuries, and it contains medicinal flavonoids with a range of health benefits, from supporting the mind to protecting the immune system.

 The Latin term for the herb, "salvia," means "to heal" or "to save," reminding us of its long-standing use as a medicinal herb.
 Sage remains a staple of traditional natural health due to its antioxidant, anti-inflammatory, antimicrobial, and neuroprotective activities.